Reuters Graphic: British fishing could be on the hook post-Brexit

 Changing sea temperatures, caused by climate change, have forced many of the fish most popular with British consumers, such as cod and haddock, to migrate north into cooler waters controlled by Norway and Iceland.

-(For an interactive graphic on Brexit and the fishing industry, click tmsnrt.rs/2DKUKZD)
+(For a graphic on 'Climate change and the North Sea' click tmsnrt.rs/2Ea9y58)

 The graphic, drawn from the activities of tens of thousands of British and European fishing vessels, also highlights the importance of access to the European market to the industry - with Britain exporting around 75 percent of its catch to EU markets.

-Britain’s waters have helped sustain fishing industries in neighboring countries such as Denmark, France, Ireland and Spain while the European Union controlled access under its Common Fisheries Policy.
+Britain’s waters have helped sustain fishing industries in neighbouring countries such as Denmark, France, Ireland and Spain while the European Union controlled access under its Common Fisheries Policy.

 But the British fishing industry is demanding a large share of the catch when control of the waters shifts from Brussels to London.